karlkeefer/pngr/README.md

 I've only implemented basic user management stuff in terms of actual features, but this scaffolding can be extended to serve a huge variety of purposes.

 This project is meant to be a starting point.
-Feel free to create issues with suggestions, or pull requests for security improvements or developer ergonomics.
+Feel free to create issues with suggestions, or pull requests for security or developer ergonomics improvements.

 ## Requirements
 - Install docker && docker-compose